starnowski/posjsonhelper/README.md

 # Introduction
 Posjsonhelper library is an open-source project that adds support of Hibernate query for [postgresql json functions](https://www.postgresql.org/docs/10/functions-json.html).
 The library is written in a java programming language.
-The project for this moment supports only Hibernate with version 5.
+The project for this moment supports Hibernate with version 5 and 6.
-The required version of java is at least version 8.
+The required version of java is at least version 8 for hibernate 5 support and version 11 for hibernate 6.

 ### Setting maven dependency
 The project is available in the central maven repository.